vanjac/chroma-zone/index.md

 # welcome to the chroma zone

-This is a collection of apps, utilities, and other projects I've worked on.
+This is where I collect apps, utilities, and other projects I've worked on.

 ## Projects Overview